 – Increase my happiness and enjoy my work.

-– Have new energy that results in me networking more efficiently… I then gain 10 new contacts each month.
+– Have new energy so I can network more efficiently… I then gain 10 new contacts each month.

 – Secure a good rapport with my team mates that leads to us winning $20k more in new business each month.